+Chapter 1

-1 The Information Theoretic XOR-Lemma
+The Information Theoretic XOR-Lemma

-The Information Theoretic XOR-Lemma, commonly attributed to Umesh Vazirani, relates two measures of the "randomness" of distributions over n-bit long strings.
+The Information Theoretic XOR-Lemma, commonly attributed to U.V.
+Vazirani relates two measures of the "randomness" of distributions over n-bit long strings.

-- The statistical difference from uniform; namely, the statistical difference (variation difference) between the "target" distribution and the uniform distribution over the set of all n-bit strings. - The maximum bias of the xor of certain bit positions; namely, the bias of a 0-1 random variable obtained by taking the exclusive-or of certain bits in the "target" distribution.
+- The statistical difference from uniform; namely, the statistical difference (variation difference) between the "target" distribution and the uniform distribution. - The maximum bias of the xor of certain bit positions; namely, the bias of a 0-1 random variable obtained by taking the exclusive-or of certain bits in the "target" distribution.

-It is well known that the statistical difference from uniform is bounded above by 2^n times the maximum bias of the xor's.
-Several researchers have noticed that the factor in the bound can be improved to $\sqrt{2^n}$.
+It is well known that the statistical difference from uniform is bounded above by $2^n$ times the maximum bias of the xor's.
+Several researchers have noticed that the factor in the bound can be improved to $\sqrt{2^n}$ .
 We provide a four line proof of this fact.
 We also explain the reason for the popularity of the worse bound.